 Does Job Satisfaction Affect Job Performance?

 The short answer is yes, it does.
 But it doesn’t always guarantee it.
 The relationship between job satisfaction and job performance would appear obvious.
 Yet many organizations still fail to ensure their employees are satisfied.
-Instead, they focus on traditional rules and reinforcements they believe ensure “success.”
-Workplace structure is not a bad thing, but when it doesn’t encourage workplace happiness and individual employee satisfaction, that much sought after success rarely appears.
+Instead, they focus on traditional rules and reinforcements that ensure “success.”
+Workplace structure is not bad, but when it doesn’t encourage workplace happiness and individual employee satisfaction, much sought-after success rarely appears.

 What Makes Employees Happy?

 As any business knows, giving regular raises is an expensive way to retain employees.
 That’s not to say, of course, those salary increases aren’t often warranted.
 But while money can put a smile on any employee’s face, it’s not the only way to keep them satisfied.
 Things like prioritizing a work-life balance, making employees a part of the big picture, being transparent and honest, encouraging open communication, and creating a career pathway are all good ways to promote a positive workplace attitude.

 How Do You Ensure Employee Satisfaction?